plumpNation/itslearning-offline-ws/README.md

 ## Learning instructions
 There is a local README in each of the example folders.

+jQuery has been included in the workshop folder if you prefer to work with it.

 ### Subjects covered
 - Basic offline detection.
 - Introduction to ServiceWorkers and their lifecycle.
 - ServiceWorkers
- - Interfering with requests.
+ - Intercepting requests.
- - Caching and returning offline content
+ - Installing offline content into the cache.
+ - Responding to network requests with cached content.
 - Introduction to the Cache API.
  - Write a request response key value pair to the Cache.
  - Check if cache exists for a request

-## This doesn't look like the javascript I know
+## This code doesn't look like javascript
-If you have not been working with javascript for a while, some of the code or patterns in these examples may look a little strange.
+If you have not been working with javascript for a while, some of the code or patterns in these examples may look strange.

-If you want to know more about some of these techniques, I have been trying to update a list of those items here, so when you come across something that is weird or you've not seen before, you can come here to check if I've been thorough.
+If you want to know more about some of these techniques, I have been trying to update a list of those items here, so when you come across something that is weird or you've not seen before, you can come here to look it up.

 * [Console API](https://developer.chrome.com/devtools/docs/console-api)
 * [let](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Statements/let)